 “You also want to look for vacation specials and trends in the theme park travel industry,” Griswold said.

-For example, Dollywood offers a $129 Founders Club Premier membership, which includes a free night’s stay with a paid night, a free park ticket to Dollywood and other discounts.
+For example, Dollywood offers a $109 Founders Club Premier membership, which includes a free night’s stay with a paid night, a free park ticket to Dollywood and other discounts.
 Savings vary depending on when and how the discounts are applied.
-However, a Founders Club membership could more than pay for itself, considering the best available nightly rate at the DreamMore Resort was $265 for an upcoming Friday in June.
+However, a Founders Club membership could more than pay for itself, considering the best available nightly rate at the DreamMore Resort was $268 for a Friday in August.

 5. Pick the Park That Fits Your Needs